arthurgmv/projeto_data_masters/README.md

 Below is the abstract view of the data flow.
 The pipeline follows the Medallion Architecture, where data is progressively refined across layers.

-## 🏗️ Data Pipeline Overview (Architecture)

-Below is the abstract view of the data flow.
-The pipeline follows the Medallion Architecture, where data is progressively refined across layers.

 ```mermaid
 flowchart LR
     %% Nós